ShopBotTools/G-Code-To-Geometry/README.md

     G2 I1 R2      (will be skipped because cannot have R and I, J or K at) (the same time.
 Also, will have an error).

-GCode has no real standard, therefore had to make choices on what is supported or not.
+GCode has no real standard, therefore we had to make choices on what is supported or not.
 This software tries to support all the features Shopbot Tools support.

 For each line, everything written after a ``(`` or ``;`` is considered as comment.